GreenPatterns/DFDG/README.md

 urban settings.
 Utilizing self-organizing map clustering, speed patterns are clustered at various time intervals, and resulting clusters are assigned to Federated Learning participants.
-Within the federated setup, participants use neural ordinary differ- ential equations coupled with attention spatial-temporal graph convolution networks to collectively form the DFDG architec- ture.
+Within the federated setup, participants use neural ordinary differential equations coupled with attention spatial-temporal graph convolution networks to collectively form the DFDG architecture.
 During training, participants contribute local updates to a global GNN model, with performance weightage reflecting their reliability.
 This dynamic weighting system influences each participant’s significance in subsequent communication rounds,